University of Michigan: Kellogg Eye Center Orthoptic Program

 standing and only one year of study.
 The fee provides all materials, didactic training and clinical experience.
 A stipend from

-tuitions collected, in the amount of $500.00 annually, will be provided to partially cover expenses for one meeting per year.
+tuition collected, in the amount of $500.00 annually, will be provided to partially cover expenses for one meeting per year, providing that the student attends a regional or national meeting.

 Living Expenses and Employment: Living expenses; rent, food and transportation to and from the clinic are the responsibility